Jorge Loring, 1st Marquis of Casa Loring

-Jorge Loring y Oyarzábal, 1st Marquis of Casa Loring was a Spanish noble, politician and businessman of the 19th century.
+Jorge Loring y Oyarzábal, 1st Marquis of Casa Loring (20 August 1822 – 11 February 1901) was a Spanish noble, politician and businessman.
 His grandson Jorge Loring Martinez created the company Talleres Loring, an aircraft manufacturer that produced important aircraft such as the Loring R-1, the Loring R-2 or the Loring R-3.

 Biography

-Born August 20, 1822 in Málaga, Spain, Jorge was the son of George Loring of Hingham, Massachusetts, and Maria Del Rosario Oyarzabal, of Cadiz.
+Born on August 20, 1822 in Málaga, Spain, Jorge was the son of George Loring of Hingham, Massachusetts, and Maria Del Rosario Oyarzabal, of Cádiz.
 He was a fourth great grandson of New England immigrant Deacon Thomas Loring.

 Education and citizenship

 Like his brothers, he was educated in the United States, where he studied engineering at Harvard.
 He held citizenship in the United States and in Spain.